planetruby/gems/blockchain/07-centralbank.md

 (Source: [lib/centralbank/service.rb](https://github.com/rubycoco/blockchain/blob/master/centralbank/lib/centralbank/service.rb)

-So the code mines a block and refreshes the page.
+So the code mines a block and than redirects to (auto-)refresh the page.
 That's it!
 Let's dive into the `on_mine!` method in the network node:

 ``` ruby